Zosiasg/WartoscBiezacaNaLokacie/README.md

 ## Technologies Used
 Microsoft Visual Studio Community 2022
-Wersja 17.2.1
+Version 17.2.1
 VisualStudio.17.Release/17.2.1+32516.85
 Microsoft .NET Framework
-Wersja 4.8.04161
+Version 4.8.04161

-Zainstalowana wersja: Community
+Installed version: Community

-Narzędzia języka C#   4.2.0-4.22252.24
+C# tools   4.2.0-4.22252.24
-Składniki języka C# używane w środowisku IDE.
-Zależnie od typu projektu i jego ustawień może być używana inna wersja kompilatora.
+C# components used in the IDE.
+Depending on the type of project and its settings, a different version of the compiler may be used.

 ## Features
 Basing on the provided parameters: The _amount_ one expects in a _number of years_, _the interest rate_ and _the inflation rate_